Things To Do

 Deputado Luís Eduardo Magalhães International Airport (SSA)

-Located in Salvador, approximately 150 km from Iaçu, this is the nearest major international airport with a variety of domestic and international flights.
+Located approximately 150 km from Iaçu, this airport serves both domestic and international flights, making it the primary gateway for travelers.

 Walkability